 For a more classic style, though, you might want to opt with a traditional armchair and ottoman.
-The ottoman itself might be bigger or smaller (and might even come with a little built in storage), but sits at the “foot” of the chair, allowing you to rest your feet at a comfortable, level height.
-Because the ottoman isn’t attached, it can be adjusted to account for your height (great for very tall people!), and even moved out of the way, so you can use the chair just as a chair.
+Depending on the design, an ottoman might be bigger or smaller, come with built in storage, or even fit under your chair.
+But all models are meant to sit at the “foot” of the chair, so you can rest your feet at a comfortable, level height.
+Because ottomans are freestanding, you can move them around to adjust for your height, or even set them aside if you’re not in the mood to use one.

 Pro: Armchairs that come with matching ottomans tend to be lighter, more mobile, and much less expensive.

-Con: Separate ottomans can’t be packed away entirely, meaning the footprint of this type of setup will always be slightly larger than a folding recliner.
+Con: Separate ottomans can’t be packed away entirely.
+That means the footprint of this type of setup will always be slightly larger than a folding recliner.
 Also, because the chair is just a chair, the back doesn’t recline, so you’ll be sitting with your torso at a 90 degree angle to your legs.